Miniature American Shepherd: Breed characteristics

 The Miniature American Shepherd is a small dog, with the breed standard specifying a height of 14-18 inches (36–46 cm) for males and 13-17 inches (33–43 cm) for females.
 The topline is level from withers to hip joint.
 The tail may be undocked, a natural bobtail, or may be docked to a length not exceeding three inches.

-Recognised coat colors in the breed are black, blue merle, red merle, and red (liver).
+Recognised coat colors in the breed are tri-color, blue merle, red merle, and red (liver).
 There are no specified quantities of marbling, flecking, or blotching for merle coats.
 Tan markings are permissible anywhere around the eyes and face, as well as on the feet, legs, chest, muzzle, underside of the neck and body, under the tail and on the undersides of the ears.
 White markings are permissible, but limited to the muzzle, cheeks, crown of the head, in a blaze on the head, in a partial or full collar on the neck and on the belly, chest, front legs and hind legs to the hock.
 White markings should not cover more than 25% of the ear and white body markings outside of the above permitted areas may disqualify the dog from conformation shows.